Admission Frequently Asked Questions (FAQ)

 International students who meet all academic standards for admission except for the English proficiency requirement are eligible for conditional admission.
 Please see the international student conditional admissions guidelines for more information.

-Graduate students are eligible for conditional admission on a case by case basis with the approval of the graduate program director.
+Graduate students are eligible for conditional admission on a case-by-case basis with the approval of the graduate program director.

 Admitted, what are the next steps to enroll?